p3javier/rick-n-morty-characters-app/frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm test`

+To run unit and integration tests.
+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run coverage`

+To get tests coverage metrics.

+### `npm run lint` && `npm run lint:fix`

+To run the lint in the project and allow ESLint to fix the error automatically when possible, respectively.

+### `npm run cy`

+To run e2e tests with Cypress.
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).